Blog-Reference and Blog-Reference adapted to context and Blog-Reference on May 17

 Science is about general and invariant features of reality.
 In marked contrast, history is about unique event configurations on the surface which never repeat themselves.
 Science abstracts from all spatio-temporal details, which are so dear to the commonsenser and realist, because NO way leads from the history of falling apples to the universal Law of Falling Bodies.
 Nozick defines invariance in general terms: “An objective fact is one that is invariant under all admissible transformations.”

-The lethal defect of economics is that it is microfounded, i.e. based on behavioral axioms.#2 Now it holds that (i) there is NO such thing as an invariant of human behavior, and (ii), NO way leads from the explanation of human nature/behavior/action to the explanation of how the economic system works.
+The lethal defect of economics is that it is microfounded, i.e. based on behavioral axioms.#2 Now it holds that (i) there is NO such thing as an invariant of human behavior, and (ii), NO way leads from the explanation of Human Nature/motives/behavior/action to the explanation of how the economic system works.

 Economics is NOT AT ALL about human behavior, this is the subject matter of psychology, sociology, anthropology, biology, political science, etc., but about the behavior of the economic system.
 By consequence, economics has to be macrofounded.#3